 There are times when a credit card balance transfer

 makes sense, like to consolidate credit card balances or to get a lower interest rate.
-However, frequently transferring balances instead of making credit card payments is a red flag.
+However, frequently transferring balances instead of paying down your balances is a red flag.
+You must figure out a way to make your regular credit card payments before you run out of credit cards to transfer balances to.

 Prioritizing credit card payments

 is wise.
 But skipping payments is always unwise.
-If you consistently find yourself too strapped for cash to make your credit card payments, you are already in credit card trouble.
+If you consistently find yourself too strapped for cash to make your credit card payments, you're already in credit card trouble.
+Too many skipped payments will damage your credit and leave you with fewer options for handling your debt.

-5. You charge more than you payImagine trying to fill a hole while someone shoveled out more dirt than you put in.
+5. You charge more than you pay.Imagine trying to fill a hole while someone shoveled out more dirt than you put in.
 Your hole would never get filled would it?
 It's the same with debt.
 If you're charging more than you're paying, your credit card debt will always continue to increase.
+You have to stop using your credit cards if you want to avoid going into credit card debt.

 If you don't have an emergency fund